Comoros June 16-17, 2023

 Food.
 Les Saveurs des Iles offering authentic (AFAIK) local fares for 4-5K.
 Jardin de la Paix has nice vibes with plates for 5-10K but underwhelming.
 Zara was recommended as the best restaurant (they had a buffet and ok pizza) but not great.

 Stay Safe.
-Cyclones possible during rainy season (December to April).
+Cyclones are possible during the rainy season (December to April).
 Le Kartala on Grand Comore is an active volcano.
 Civil war possible; Anjouan island most at risk (clashes between rebel and African Union forces).

 Respect.
 Although the Comoros are a rather liberal Muslim country, it is disrespectful for women to expose their shoulders, much of their chest, knees, and especially stomach and lower back.
 Public affection between men and women is not acceptable, though one may rarely see a Comorian man and woman holding hands briefly (in the nightclubs some locals seem to ignore Muslim convention).